 One question that comes up a lot is how to wire an iPad or iPhone.
 This can be very beneficial to people who use Apple devices for their work (improved security and health outcomes).
 A few years ago, this process was complicated and rarely worked.
 However, in conversations with Apple employees and product users who have had recent success, it appears that Apple is making this much easier to accomplish – especially if you use their hardware and the newest OS.

-2.)
-As you can read in this article, reducing the EMI coming to your device from power supplies is another important aspect of EMF reduction.
-As the USB hub above is powered, I would also ground it using this USB to Ground Cord.
-This should help reduce the EMI coming to your iPad or iPhone, which you can confirm with your Electric Field meter.
+As you can read in this article, reducing the EMI coming to your device from power supplies and modem/router is another important aspect of EMF reduction (the non-wireless part).
+To do this, use this Ethernet Ground Adapter between your modem/router and your iPhone/iPad (placed before the Lightning to Ethernet Adapter).
+You will need one extra shielded Cat-7 Ethernet cable or this shielded CAT8 cable as well.
+This step should significantly reduce the EMI coming to your iPad or iPhone, which you can confirm with your Electric Field meter.

 The following video shows the steps seen above (without the EMI grounding part).
 Note: the process outlined above is now much more simple than what is seen in the following video.
 This is because the new Lightning to Ethernet adapter takes the place of the powered USB hub and the USB to Lightning/Thunderbolt adapter.